-If you’ve ever Googled “can cats each cheese” or “what can dogs not eat”, you’re not alone.
-Most pet parents have at some stage wondered whether what they’re about to feed Fido will make him sick.
+If for example, you’ve ever Googled “can dogs eat (just insert in any number of things) or “what can dogs not eat”, you’re not alone.
+Most pet parents have at some stage wondered whether what they’re about to feed Fido will make him sick, or worse.

 What foods are toxic to dogs and cats?

-We know it can be hard to ignore those hopeful puppy dog eyes that burrow into your soul as you eat your lunch.
-And curious cats can be up on the kitchen bench chowing down on your leftovers in no time.
+While we know it can be hard to ignore those hopeful puppy dog eyes that burrow into your soul as you eat your lunch… And those curious cats can be up on the kitchen bench chowing down on your leftovers in no time.

 *Please note, this list is by no means exhaustive, but it’s a good place to start.